 When people are thinking about buying a home and walk in the door, many will go straight to the kitchen to see how updated it is.
 People like to see an updated kitchen because they spend so much of their time there to cook, eat and socialize with family.

-For that reason, a kitchen remodel is often tops on the list for people wanting to use a HELOC or home equity loan to renovate their home.
+For that reason, a kitchen remodel is often tops on the list for people wanting to use a HELOC loan or 2nd-mortgage loan to renovate their home.
 But experts advise caution on the degree of the remodel.

 A classic mistake that some home owners make is to spend too much on the remodel.
 If you have a $150,000 home and spend $100,000 on upgrading the kitchen, you will certainly enjoy that fantastic kitchen!
 Just don’t expect to recoup anywhere near what you spent when you sell the home.
 Experts recommend to spend no more than roughly 20-25% of the value of the home on a kitchen remodel.